subabrain/AbiBmpReplacer/README.md

 # AbiBmpReplacer
 Replace Textures in Commandos 2 ABI Files - Even in higher Resolutions...

+# WARNING: The Version 0.7 Beta is buggy ... will be fixed in Version 0.8 Beta ... will be released soon!

 Please Note: ONLY Use BMP Files with max Resolution 256 x 256 pixel and 256 colors ...

 AND: For better Results - use optimized colors palettes ... then the textures looks better ;)